hkf2002/Active-Directory-Lab/README.md

 # Lab Conclusion

 From creating this lab, I believe it has covered all basics of Active Directory, VMs, OS Installation, IP Addressing, and User Creation.
-This is great fundamental starting point for anyone who wants to get a hands-on experience either being a complete beginner or have been in school and want to break into the IT Space.
+This is great fundamental starting point for anyone who wants to get a hands-on experience into these skills, either being a complete beginner or have been in school and want to break into the IT Space.